Open-Data-Product-Initiative/odpr-v1.0/source/includes/_catalog.md

 # Catalog

 The `Catalog` object defines a reusable ODPC catalog.
-It provides the top-level structure for organizing product references, use cases, business objectives, signals, tags, ownership, scope, lifecycle status, and graph location.
+It provides the top-level structure for organizing product references, use cases, business objectives, signals, tags, ownership, scope, lifecycle status, and graph implementation.

 In ODPC, the `Catalog` object acts as the portfolio container.
 It helps organizations group related data products and demand-side objects around a domain, organization, geography, audience, or strategic theme.

 The `Catalog` object can include product references, use cases, business objectives, and signals directly as reusable catalog objects.
-It can also point to an ODPG graph through the `graph` attribute.
-The graph defines the relationships between catalog objects, such as which products support which use cases, which use cases contribute to which objectives, and where gaps exist.
+It can also define where the catalog graph is implemented through the `graph` attribute.

+The `graph` attribute identifies the graph standard, version, and URI used for the catalog graph.
+The graph can be implemented with `ODPG` or another supported graph standard, such as `RDF`, `JSON-LD`, `GraphML`, `openCypher`, `GQL`, `Gremlin`, `GraphSON`, or `GeoSPARQL`.

 The `Catalog` object should remain focused on catalog structure and portfolio organization.
-It should not define detailed product metadata, relationship semantics, or graph edges.
-Detailed product definitions belong to product models such as ODPS.
-Relationship modeling belongs to ODPG.
+It should not define detailed product metadata, relationship semantics, nodes, edges, or graph rules.
+Detailed product definitions belong to product models such as `ODPS`.
+Relationship modeling belongs to the selected graph standard, with `ODPG` as the native standard for the OpenDataProducts.org specification family.

 By defining catalogs as reusable objects, ODPC supports discovery, portfolio browsing, governance review, prioritization, filtering, AI-assisted portfolio analysis, and reporting across data product ecosystems.